MarineEvoEcoLab/ROD_CADO/Analysis.md

 tmux new -s my_session
 your_command

-#to detach from the session
+#to detach from the session and have things run in the background
 Ctrl + b, then d
 ##or type
 tmux detach